dermesser/libsocket/README.md

 (Pre-built documentation for libsocket developers can be found on [my server](http://lbo.spheniscida.de/doc/libsocket/doxygen/html/))

+##BUILDING libsocket

+If you want to install both libsocket and libsocket++, simply use this command:

+    $ cmake CMakeLists.txt
+    $ make
+    # make install

+This installs the SOs libsocket.so and libsocket++.so to /usr/lib/ and the header files to /usr/include/libsocket.
+You may change these paths in the CMakeLists.txt file in the project root.

+Note the changed library name on SunOS.

+CMake is required to support object libraries, which is the case in versions higher than or equal to 2.8.

 ## WHAT IS libsocket AND WHY SHOULD I USE IT?

 libsocket is a library with a C part and a C++ part making sockets usage easy and clean.